 Here’s how I would approach this, regardless of your situation:

 - I would apply for the Venture Card; it has a much better bonus (by 80,000 Venture miles, worth $800 in travel), the rewards structure is 60% better, and you can take advantage of the TSA Pre-Check credit

 - After the first year decide how you like the Venture Card:

 - If you’re getting value out of it, continue using it

 - If you’re not getting value out of it, after a year you can call Capital One and downgrade it to the VentureOne; you keep all the Venture miles you already earned

 I think many may find that the Venture is worth keeping over the VentureOne, and this way you have the flexibility to decide after a year.

 You can always get the Venture Card and downgrade later

 The Venture offers flexible rewards that I value at a 2%+ return, while the VentureOne is the only personal no annual fee credit card that earns transferable points and has no foreign transaction fees.

-While either card could make sense, I’d recommend just about everyone apply for the Venture Card — it has an annual fee waived the first year and 50K Venture miles welcome bonus, and earns miles at a faster pace.
+While either card could make sense, I’d recommend just about everyone apply for the Venture Card — it has a 100K Venture miles welcome bonus, and earns miles at a faster pace.